mrchristensen/Tweeter/README.md

 ### SQS

 Finally, we use Simple Queue Service (SQS) to pin up multiple lambda functions to update at the feeds after a user posts a new status.
+Two queues are spun up: one to get the followers of the person who postest the status.
+The second queue is given those user ids and handles updating the feeds of those users with the new post.
-Two queues are spun up so that the following performance requirements are satisfied:
+Because two queues are used the following performance requirements are satisfied:
 - The perceived latency of the create new status operation (from the perspective of the author) is to be less than 1000 milliseconds.
 - When a new status is created, that status is visible in the feeds of all of the followers of the author within 120 seconds, for authors with up to 10K followers.
 - Each page of a user's feed is returned in less than 1000 milliseconds, from the perspective of the user.